wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 W&B automatically tracks the artifacts a given run logged as well as the artifacts a given run used.
 Explore the lineage of an artifact with the W&B App UI or programmatically.

-## Traverse an artifact with the W&B App UI
+## Lineage

-The graph view shows a general overview of your pipeline.
+When selecting an artifact in the **Artifacts** tab, you will be able to see your artifact's lineage.
+This graph view shows a general overview of your pipeline.

 To view an artifact graph: